AndreRudolph/impulsephp-doc/docs/client/components.md

 The code snippet <span class="code-hint">parentComponent.getParentWrapper(childIndex).append(node);</span> is required in order to retrieve the insertion point from the parent component where the message component should be appended to.

-Based on that implementation way you have the free flexibility of javascript code to create more complex components with ease.
+This approach has some advantages since it allows to create more complex components with ease.
+You are free in pass any template arguments you and or to not even use the template engine and rather create the components by manually with the javascript API.